 When my depression is really bad, I struggle to motivate myself to complete even the most basic tasks, so I know how frustrating it can be, and how beneficial seeing a professional can prove.

 Practising gratitude in your journal helps improve your mindset overall, which, in turn, helps boost motivation.

 By focusing on what you’re grateful for in your life, instead of what you don’t have, with time, you train your mind to go to a more positive place over a negative one.

-This is why practising gratitude is a key part of my countdown journaling method, which I teach in my Master Your Mindset With Journaling course.
+This is why practising gratitude is a key part of my countdown journaling method, which I teach in my Master Your Mindset With Journaling workbook.

 You don’t have to be grateful for everything – we don’t want to engage in toxic positivity – but taking a few second to write down a few things you’re thankful for each morning can work wonders for your outlook.